TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/03_lesson/lab.md

 ```

 ## Bonus!
-It's a bit tedious to have to type in three different lines to add an item to a to-do list.
+It's a bit tedious for the user to have to type in three different lines to add an item to a to-do list.
 Use `split` to allow the user to input `add Friday watch tv and relax`.

 Create a variation of the program that doesn't allow any duplicates across any of the days.
 Make sure when you add a to-do item that it doesn't exist in the to-do lists of any of the days before adding.